 - Sugar Beet Pulp – Sugar beets are processed so that the sugar stored in the beet root is separated from the rest of the plant material.
 The sugar beets are boiled in water and the resulting sugar-containing juice is filtered, concentrated into a thick syrup, and then washed in a spinning centrifuge to separate sugar, molasses, and dried beet pulp.
 After sugar and molasses have been recovered from the sugar beet, the remaining pulp is utilized for animal feed.

-- 95% of U.S. sugar beet crop is genetically modifed
+- 95% of the US sugar beet crop is genetically modified.

 In the United States, unlike most other developed countries, there are no specific regulations for foods or products manufactured using GMOs.
 While GMO labeling is required in 64 countries to various degrees (more here) around the world – only a few countries, like Brazil, Venezuela, and members of the EU also require labels for animal feed that contain GMOs.
 Brazil is an important country to note, because even though this country is one of the strongest supporters and producers of GMOs, they still allow their citizens to make informed decisions by labeling their animal feed if it contains GMOs.
 For livestock farmers in the US this remains a mystery, but if the animal feed is not organic or non-GMO verified, it almost certainly contains GMOs.

-Many other countries however, that also have food labeling laws, do not have labeling requirements for animal feed, or for animal products produced from animals fed GMO crops.
-This loophole, where the GMO label is not applied to food products that are the result of GMO fed animals is responsible for a large amount of unnoticed GMO consumption.
+However, many countries that have food labeling laws do not have labeling requirements for animal feed, or for animal products produced from animals fed GMO crops.
+This loophole, where the GMO label is not applied to food products made from animals raised on GMOs, is responsible for a large amount of unnoticed GMO consumption.
 This loophole and other laws that allow GMOs to be a hidden part of the food system, mean that products like meat, eggs, and milk that were produced by animals consuming GMOs are able to enter the marketplace free of any GMO labeling.

 The pervasiveness of GMOs in animal feed, also makes it a challenge for organic producers to secure uncontaminated organic feed.
-This is a challenge that will continue to grow if GMO crops are allowed to continue their land cover growth –as a result of a more limited supply and to the increasing risk of irreversible cross-contamination.
+This is a challenge that will continue to grow if GMO crops are allowed to continue their land cover growth as a result of limited supply, increasing the risk of irreversible cross-contamination.

 Without clear labeling laws, consumers are being deceived into thinking they are not contributing to the consumption and production of GMOs.
-The statistics however, show that GMOs are both hidden in our everyday foods and consumed by the animals that produce the meat, eggs, and dairy products that American’s consume in vast quantities.
+However, the statistics show that GMOs are hidden in our everyday foods and consumed by the animals that produce the meat, eggs, and dairy products that Americans consume in vast quantities.

 Chobani is the United States’ top Greek yogurt brand and it prides itself on adding no GMO ingredients to its yogurt.
-However, it is likely that the company is relying on milk from cows eating a diet full of genetically modified organisms (GMOs).
+However, it is likely that the company is relying on milk from cows eating a diet of genetically modified organisms.

 5 Brown, L., 1999.
 The United States and China, the Soybean Connection.
 Worldwatch Institute, November 9, 1999.